 4 Questions to Ask About Dot Physicals

 Physicians Now Urgent Care is open every day of the week and ready to perform your DOT Physicals.
 We understand you want to get back on the road as soon as possible.
 Come to us for fast and reliable urgent care service.
-Call us today for more information or schedule an appointment online.
-We are conveniently located 15215 Shady Grove Road, Suite 100, Rockville, MD 20850
+Contact us today for more information or schedule an appointment online.
+We are conveniently located at 15215 Shady Grove Road, Suite 100, Rockville, MD 20850

 Table of Contents:

 We are all ensured to have proper health before operating a motor vehicle.
 It is no different for those offering public transportation or driving commercial vehicles.
 In fact, there are many more requirements in order to operate a commercial motor vehicle (CMV).
-In order to operate a CMV, the driver’s physical, mental and emotional health must be in good health to ensure the safety of the public.
+In order to operate a CMV, the driver’s physical, mental, and emotional health must be in good health to ensure the safety of the public.